glm-tools/pyglmnet/doc/contributing.rst

 If it's a complicated feature that can evolve better with feedback, we highly recommend making the PR when it's a work in progress (WIP).
-In the PR message box, it's typically good to associate it with an issue (.e.g. "address #253") in addition to concisely describing the most salient changes made.
+In the PR message box, it's typically good to associate it with an issue (e.g. "address #253") in addition to concisely describing the most salient changes made.

 Once your PR is made, the tests will run.
 If there are errors, they will